-An annual didactic grade point average will be used as the central measure of academic performance.
-It is calculated from all didactic courses and IPPE courses for a particular professional year.
-Grades earned in courses taken prior to matriculation in the professional program, grades earned for courses taken at another institution while enrolled in the professional program, and grades earned for courses taken at the College in a more advanced professional year than that in which the student is enrolled, are not included in the calculation of this annual grade point average.
+An annual didactic grade point average will be used as the primary measure of academic performance.
+It is calculated from all didactic courses for a particular professional year.
+Grades earned for courses prior to matriculation in the professional program and grades earned for courses taken at another institution while enrolled in the professional program are not included in the calculation of this annual grade point average.

-Students must maintain an annual grade point average of 2.000 in their professional program to remain in good academic standing.
-If a student's annual grade point average drops below 2.000 at the end of any quarter during the academic year, or the student earns a grade of "F" in one or more courses, the student is notified in writing that he/she is being placed on academic probation for the next academic quarter.
-Probation represents notice that continued inadequate academic performance may result in dismissal from the program and the College.
+Students must maintain an annual grade point average of 2.00 in their professional program to remain in good academic standing.
+If a student earns a grade of “F” in one course or pharmacy practice experience, the student is notified, in writing, that he/she is being placed on academic probation.
+Academic probation represents notice that continued inadequate academic performance may result in dismissal from the College.
+Additionally, he/she will be remanded to the SPGC.
+The SPGC will make a recommendation on a course of action.
+The recommendation may include, but not be limited to, an extended program of study or dismissal.